 - You notice something that could create a safety or security concern such as lights that are not working, areas that need more lighting, exit and emergency lights that are not working, downed electrical lines, objects obstructing walkways, driveways, etc.

 - You observe that a student, employee, or visitor is struggling with behavioral issues that could create a safety concern.
 People who are considering violence often reveal their intentions prior to the event.
-This may be done through Facebook or other social network postings, disturbing writings, conversations, changes in behavior, etc. Report any concerns by emailing the Behavioral Intervention Team (BIT) at email@example.com.
+This may be done through Facebook or other social network postings, disturbing writings, conversations, changes in behavior, etc. Report any concerns by contacting the Behavioral Intervention Team (BIT) by completing the Student Concern and Incident Report form.
 The team will research and evaluate each case and take the appropriate action.

 - You have an idea or suggestion that could improve campus safety.